LoshanMoorthy/LoshanMoorthy/README.md

 I'm a hands-on software developer who enjoys building reliable systems that just work — from secure APIs used by enterprise clients to native C++ applications with raw socket logic.

-Currently working remotely from Germany for a Danish company, while finishing up my AP Degree in Computer Science.
+Currently working remotely from Germany for a Danish company.
 My work is practical, performance-minded, and always evolving.

 ## 💻 What I Work On